 Adopt and introduce measures for reducing water and air pollution and for the protection of biodiversity, including in the Black Sea;

-Adopt the Biodiversity Law and develop the subsidiary legislation, among others to provide solid legal basis for the establishment and management of the Emerald Sites, as well as for the national Red List of endangered species.
+Adopt the Law of Georgia on Biodiversity and develop the subsidiary legislation, among others to provide solid legal basis for the establishment and management of the Emerald Sites, Biosphere Reserves, as well as for the national Red List of endangered species.
 Protected Area Management should be further strengthened and adequately funded from the public budget;

 Continue the development of air quality monitoring network in key municipalities and most polluted areas.
-Adopt measure for pollution prevention and control in the most polluted areas (air quality plans).
-Adopt and implement the Law on control of industrial emissions;
+Adopt measures for pollution prevention and control in the most polluted areas (air quality plans).
+Adopt and implement the Law on Industrial missions;

 Identify and agree priorities and a framework for the National Water Resources Strategy; ensure sustainable financing of operation via pragmatic tariff calculation and application of appropriate tariffs;